Featured Image: @ig4len

 7. Hermit Falls

-For those looking for the outdoor challenge and a lovely swimming hole as the payoff, you’ll want to wake up really early, pack some supplies and head to Hermit Falls.
-While the graffiti may put some off this series of clear pools to choose from and large boulders to climb over is a must for thrillseekers—and those looking for an alternative to the beach.
+For those looking for the outdoor challenge and a lovely swimming hole as the payoff, you’ll want to wake up early, pack some supplies, and head to Hermit Falls.
+While the graffiti may put some off, this series of clear pools to choose from and large boulders to climb over is a must for thrillseekers—and those looking for an alternative to the beach.

 Chantry Flats Road, Angeles National Forest, Arcadia, CA 91006.
-See it in Google maps.
+See it on Google maps.